ice-csic-astroexotic/ML-Poppyns/docs/tutorials/generator_tutorial.md

 As above, the splits are performed by randomly sampling the test and validation subsets, while the `statistics_train.json` file contains the statistics computed on the labels of the training set only.

+!!! example

+    An example of this dataset splitter is also presented in detail in the tutorial `tutorials/tutorial_notebooks/05_generator_tutorial.ipynb`.

 ## Maps of the observed population